 Up early, we begin our search for Africa’s greatest predators, who are also on the hunt for a nutritious wildebeest breakfast before they retire to the shelter of the trees for a cat-nap.
 You can also expect to see many of the other exotic African animals today and if you are lucky, you might even spot a rhino.

 With so much morning excitement, your body will be craving a deep stretch, a little meditation and a thorough reconnection.
-If only we had a yoga instructor… hello Tam!
+If only we had a yoga instructor… hello Tam, Nalini & Gena!

 Each year a million wildebeest brave the Mara River’s crocodile infested waters in their search for greener grass.
 This is the greatest natural spectacle on earth and although it is dependent on annual timing, this region offers fantastic wildlife viewing all-year-around.
 In the afternoon, we return for a yoga or meditation session and another relaxing evening swapping stories around the open fire.

 Today we’re searching for the BIG 5 – lion, leopard, buffalo, elephant and rhino.
 While it is common to see some of these animals, finding all 5 can be a challenge so make sure you bring your binos and a keen pair of eyes.
-After lunch, Tam will lead us in another yoga or meditation session before we enjoy our final night in the magical Masai Mara.
+After lunch, Tam, Nalini or Gena will lead us in another yoga or meditation session before we enjoy our final night in the magical Masai Mara.

 After a final morning game drive, we make our way back to the bright lights of Nairobi.
 This will be your final night in Africa and the perfect occasion to celebrate with new friends who have shared in this unforgettable, enriching and rejuvenating journey.

-Spend the day packing, relaxing or meditating with Tam.
-Or if you’re feeling adventurous, head out to explore Nairobi’s bustling CBD before boarding your flight home in the evening.
+Spend the morning packing, relaxing or meditating with our private instructor or if you’re feeling adventurous, head out to explore Nairobi’s bustling CBD, visit Karura Forest or go shopping in one of the Nairobi’s many markets before boarding your flight back home.
+Arrive in Australian the next day.